duttalab/duttalab.github.io/pubs.md

 * * *

 ### Conference presentations

+#### 2024
+Dao, Shihao, Indranil Dutta & Adamantios Gafos.
+2024.
+Articulatory timing in Hindi CV sequences.
+Presented at the 13th International Seminar on Speech Production.
+13-17 May 2024, Autrans (France).

 #### 2023
 1. Sawant, Suyash, Chiti Arvind, Viral Joshi, Indranil Dutta & V. V. Robin.
 2023.
 Influence of neighbors on individual’s singing: Examining song sharing in White-bellied Sholakili.
 To be presented at the 59th Annual Meeting of the Association for Tropical Biology and Conservation (ATBC).
 Coimbatore, TN.
 2nd-6th July 2023.
 2. Sawant, Suyash, Chiti Arvind, Viral Joshi, Indranil Dutta & V. V. Robin.
 2023.
 Can we monitor individual birds using acoustics?
 A case study of White-bellied Sholakili.
 Virtual talk at Symposium on Bird Monitoring in India 2023 (Bioacoustics mini-symposium).
 24th-25th March 2023.